 So, what's more logical, an unknown super predator, such as a giant Megalodon eating small Great White sharks, or a larger Great White shark eating a smaller one?
 Yes, larger sharks do eat smaller sharks.

 To learn about Great Whites, here is the Great White Shark Gallery.

 Videos and pictures of giant dead sharks washing ashore, or seen swimming near a boats and/or people.
 These must be megalodons.

-Whale sharks have a distinctive appearance.
+Whale sharks can reach lengths of around 40 feet, which is similar to a Megalodon.
+However, they have a distinctive appearance.
 They have a wide and flat appearance.
 They are black with white spots on them.
 They look very distinctive, and are usually not confused with a "living" megalodon roaming the seas.

 However, the other large shark, the basking shark, can and has been mistaken for giant prehistoric beasts.
+These GIANT, yet hermless, creatures can grow to almost the same size as a megalodon.
 A notable example is seen in the October 24, 1868 Harper's Weekly Newspaper, which shows a basking shark with an artistic marlin sail and legs!.

 If a megalodon body did wash ashore, or one was videotaped or photographed swimming around, it would make instant global news and not just news in the dark and deep conspiracy annals of youtube.

 Recent megalodon teeth being found - aka New Caledonia teeth

 dated to be Miocene in age.

 This is a popular piece of evidence used.
 However, there have NEVER been any recent megalodon teeth found.
 The most recent ones are